pdean/tcllcd/README.md

 # tcllcd

-experiments with single board computer, simple lcd display, some leds, gps.
-Programmed in tcl.
-Example code for raspberry pi and odroid c4.
+experiments with lcd, leds, gps, tcl, raspberry pi, odroid c4.

 ### other links to code using tcl and lcd